jonasfugedi/deptree2db/README.md

-# Dependency Tree To Database
+# Maven Dependency Tree To Database

 Code to parse a maven dependency tree into CSV.